davidak/python-peniscoin-miner/README.md

 example output

 ```
-2013-05-25 05:24:09 64.70 MHash/s generated 2 Peniscoins in 203.245 seconds
+2013-05-25 05:24:09 64.70 MHash/s 2 Peniscoins mined in 203.245 seconds
 ```

-im getting 65 MHash/s on a intel i7 (so far it uses only one core)
+im getting 65 MHash/s on a Intel i7 (so far it uses only one core).

-more features like multithreading, opencl and a mining pool are planned
+more features like multithreading, opencl and a mining pool are planned.